Value Function Spaces: Skill-Centric State Abstractions for Long-Horizon Reasoning: Related Work

-Alongside developments in model-free RL, prior work has also sought to learn predictive models of the environment for sampling and planning, in a model-based RL framework.
+Alongside developments in model-free RL, prior work has also sought to learn predictive models of the environment for sampling and planning.
 This has been demonstrated by learning dynamics using future predictions \citep{Watter2015e2c, Oh2017vpn, Ebert2017mpc, Banijamali2018rce, Ha2018world, Hafner2018planet, ichter2019robot, Hafner2020dreamer, zhang2019solar}, learning belief representations \citep{Gregor2019belief, Lee2019belief} and representing state similarity using the bisimulation metric \citep{Castro2020scalable, Zhang2021dbc, Agarwal2021pse}.
 The combination of learned model-free policies with structures like graphs~\citep{Savinov2018sptm, Eysenbach2019sorb} and trees~\citep{Ichter2021belt} to plan over extended horizons has also been demonstrated to improve generalization and exploration.
-Although our method can utilize a model-based high-level controller to plan over temporally extended skills, our objective is not to develop better model-based RL algorithms.
-Rather, we focus on developing suitable state abstractions in a hierarchical RL framework, and then evaluate these representations by employing them in both model-based and model-free higher-level controllers.
+While our primary objective is not to develop better model-based RL algorithms, we show that our proposed state abstraction can be utilized by model-based controllers to plan over temporally extended skills.